Genigraphics: History

+The console of the original Genigraphics 100 system, circa 1973.

+An artist sits at the console of a Genigraphics 100 system.

+A sample slide produced by a Genigraphics 100 system around 1973.

 Genigraphics began as a computer graphics system, developed by General Electric in the late 1960s, for NASA to use in space flight simulation.
 The technologies thus developed provided a foundation for the company's expansion into the commercial market.
 The Computed Images System & Services division (CISS, to become Genigraphics Corporation) of GE delivered the first presentation graphics system to Amoco Oil's corporate headquarters in 1973.
 It was named the 100 Series, and was based on DEC's PDP 11 series of mini computer systems.
 The first Genigraphics systems (100 Series and 100A Series) used an array of buttons, dials, knobs and joysticks, along with a built in keyboard, as the means of user interface.
 The PDP-11/40 computer was housed in a tall cabinet and used random access magnetic tape drives (DECtape) for storing completed presentations.

 The graphics generator (Forox recorder) was capable of outputting 2,000 line resolution, suitable for 35mm and 72mm film and large sheet film positive using larger cassettes for recording.
 4000 and 8000 line resolution was later achieved with duplex scanning and 4x scanning by modifying to the Forox recorder's settings menu.
 Subsequent models (100B,C,D,D+ and D+/GVP) replaced the knobs and dials with an on screen, text based menu system, a graphics tablet and a pen.
 The pen/tablet combination gave way to a mouse like device in later models, and served to provide the interface with the graphics tools.
 User interaction with the computer for functions such as media initialization or modem to modem data transfer required a DECwriter serial terminal.
 In 1982, GE divested the Genigraphics division along with a host of other "non essential" business units (Genitext, Geniponics) and Genigraphics Corporation was born.
 Shortly after the divestiture, the headquarters of Genigraphics was moved from Liverpool, New York to Saddle Brook, New Jersey.
 Major success followed as the company grew exponentially over the next few years selling both systems and slide creation services.

 Genigraphics film recorders produced high-resolution digital images on 35mm film.
 The computer-generated scenes for The Last Starfighter were calculated on a Cray X-MP supercomputer and mastered with a Genigraphics film recorder.

 At its peak, Genigraphics Corporation employed roughly 300 people in 24 offices worldwide, with revenues upwards of $70 million annually.